Notes on additional Routes (incl. Google VPP) via GlobePEER Route Service

 Availability

-Please see DE-CIX Layer 3 Services (AS214292) at PeeringDB for a list of DE-CIX locations/IXP where the service is currently available.
+Please see also DE-CIX Layer 3 Services (AS214292) at PeeringDB for a list of DE-CIX locations/IXP where the service is currently available.

 Requirements